j-morano/MIRAGE/README.md

 ## License

-This project is under the CC-BY-NC 4.0 license.
-See [LICENSE](LICENSE) for details.
+The models and associated code are released under the CC-BY-NC-ND 4.0 license and may only be used for non-commercial, academic research purposes with proper attribution.
+See [LICENSE](LICENSE) for more details.